-On behalf of the members of the Pennsylvania Compensation Rating Bureau (PCRB), I am filing herewith workers compensation loss costs, rating values and rules proposed to be effective 12:01 a.m., April 1, 2004 with respect to new and renewal policies having normal anniversary rating dates on or after that date.
+On behalf of the members of the Pennsylvania Compensation Rating Bureau (PCRB), I am filing herewith workers compensation loss costs, rating values and rules proposed to be effective 12:01 a.m., April 1, 2005 with respect to new and renewal policies having normal anniversary rating dates on or after that date.

-This filing proposes an overall average increase in loss costs (prior to application of assessment for the Office of the Small Business Advocate, Pennsylvania Construction Classification Premium Adjustment Program, Merit Rating Plan off-balance and Certified Safety Committee loadings) of 3.32 percent effective April 1, 2004.
-While these proposals do not include any specific or explicit provisions for the potential impact of the Caso decision, the PCRB is currently analyzing that case.
-The PCRB hereby reserves all of its rights to make a separate filing(s) and/or amend this filing consistent with results thus obtained and continuing development on this Caso decision.
+This filing proposes an overall average reduction in loss costs (prior to application of the assessment for the Office of the Small Business Advocate, Pennsylvania Construction Classification Premium Adjustment Program loadings, Merit Rating Plan off-balance and Certified Safety Committee loadings) of 2.89 percent effective April 1, 2005.

-In the course of preparing this filing, as was the case for its April 1, 2002 and April 1, 2003 Loss Cost Filings, the PCRB has again given consideration to the question of whether, how and to what extent PCRB loss cost filings can and should include a separate and specific provision for extraordinary catastrophes.
+In the course of preparing this filing, as was the case for its three most recent previous loss cost filings, the PCRB has again given consideration to the question of whether, how and to what extent PCRB loss cost filings can and should include a separate and specific provision for extraordinary catastrophes.
 While this consideration is clearly not limited only to terrorist attacks, the potential for loss events in historically unprecedented amounts, possibly arising from any of a variety of causes, was clearly demonstrated by the events of September 11, 2001.
+More recently, most jurisdictions have entertained rating organization filings recognizing domestic terrorism, natural disasters and/or catastrophic industrial accidents.

 The PCRB implemented a loss cost rating value specific to terrorism as addressed under the provisions of the Terrorism Risk Insurance Act of 2002 (TRIA) effective April 1, 2003.
-This filing does not propose to change that existing loss cost rating value, as continuing analysis in the workers compensation industry has suggested that increases in carrier retentions for terrorismrelated losses under TRIA may have been generally offset by indications that the workers compensation line would benefit by a larger portion of the available federal reimbursement than had previously been estimated.
-However, the PCRB continues to actively explore this issue and would again reiterate its prior specific reservation of its right to amend this filing during the period it remains pending before the Insurance Commissioner and/or to submit another separate filing or filings at any time, reflecting such approaches and parameters responsive to these contingencies as may be deemed appropriate.
+This filing does not propose to change that existing loss cost rating value.
+However, the PCRB continues to actively explore issues of foreign terrorism, domestic terrorism, natural disasters and/or catastrophic industrial accidents and appropriate recognition thereof in Pennsylvania loss costs.

+The PCRB hereby reiterates its prior specific reservations of the right to amend this filing during the period it remains pending before the Insurance Commissioner and/or to submit another separate filing or filings at any time, proposing approaches and/or pricing parameters responsive to those contingencies.